 When you take control of a die, it becomes yours for game purposes.
 Move it into your field and place it on top of the die controlling it.
 Your controlling die cannot attack, but can send the controlled die to attack (controlling another mind takes a lot of effort).
-If the controlled die is of a character that you also have (e.g., you take control of a Iron Man: Pro-Reg die when you have an Iron Man: Director of S.H.I.E.L.D. card on your side of the table), the controlled die is sent to your Prep Area or Used Pile, it goes to your opponent's Prep Area instead.
-Otherwise, when your control of the die ends (at the end of the turn or when your controlling character is KO'd), return the controlled die to your opponent, placing it in whatever area you took it from.
+If the controlled die is of a character that you also have (e.g., you take control of a Rescue die when you have a Rescue card on your side of the table), the controlled die still continues to reference your opponent's card.
+If the controlled die is sent to your Prep Area or Used Pile, it goes to your opponent's Prep Area instead.
+Otherwise, when your control of the die ends (at the end of the turn or when your opponent, placing it in whatever area you took it from.
 Your die (that was controlling the other die) remains where it was.